hacktivist123/sheddy-xyz/content/posts/consuming-rest-apis-in-react-with-fetch-and-axios.md

 template: post
 title: Consuming REST APIs in React With Fetch and Axios
 slug: consuming-rest-apis-in-react
-draft: true
+draft: false
 date: 2020-06-04T21:19:07.221Z
 description: 'In this tutorial, we are going to learn about how to consume REST APIs in React using the fetch API and the Axios client.
 In the process, we will also build a simple react applications that is consuming an API.
 At the end of this tutorial, the readers would understand what a REST API is and how to consume them in React with the best practices.'
-category: react
+category: React
 tags:
+  - React
-  - react
+  - APIS
-  - apis
+  - Web Development
 ---

 ## Quick Summary